Qualifying for a Mortgage On EAD and H1B, L or O Work Visas

 Do I have to make higher down-payment?

 Again for most loans, if you qualify for the mortgage you can make the same down-payment as a US Citizen.
 On some Jumbo loans, lenders do require a higher down-payment for non-permanent resident borrowers.

-Bottom line – 10%-20% of our loans are originated for borrowers on work visa and/or EAD.
-We understand your immigration status, the loans you will qualify for and lenders who works best for you.
+Bottom line – 10%-20% of our loans are originated for borrowers on Work Visa and/or EAD.
+We understand your immigration status, the loans you will qualify for and lenders who work best for you.
 Very few lenders have the same expertise with non-permanent resident borrowers as we do.